Architecture

 • lib.rs is the entry point.
 Wires up all Tauri plugins, resolves the Scoop root path, and creates the shared AppState (cached packages, Scoop directory).

-• commands/ has 30+ Tauri commands grouped by domain: search, install, update, uninstall, buckets, doctor, VirusTotal, settings, shims, cache, version switching, and more.
+• commands/ has 30+ Tauri commands grouped by domain: search, install, update, uninstall, buckets, doctor, VirusTotal, settings, shims, cache, version switching, profile export/import, and more.
 These are what the frontend calls.

 • cold_start.rs runs on first launch to preload Scoop metadata.
 Emits cold-start-finished and scoop-ready events that the frontend waits for before rendering.

-• utils.rs has shared helpers for running PowerShell, parsing manifests, caching bucket metadata, and working with shims/shortcuts.
+• utils.rs has shared helpers for parsing manifests, caching bucket metadata, resolving Scoop state, and working with shims/shortcuts.

 • tray.rs builds the system tray menu from installed Scoop apps.
-Handles show/hide and app launching.
+Extracts real exe icons, supports pinning/hiding apps, and handles show/hide operations.

 SolidJS frontend

 The frontend lives in src/.
-Five pages, each with its own components:
+Four pages plus settings, each with its own components:

 • App.tsx is the root component.
 Listens for backend lifecycle events, manages the update banner, handles routing.